lucashsg77/Simple_BMP_Filter_Editor/README.md

 If there are any doubts on how to use it I think that a quick look at the mainwindow.cpp will enlighten you on how to use the filters.

 ## Other considerations
+With the HSV besides the brightness and saturation you can change the HUE too, all you need to do is a function to do so given that the function to transform BGR to HSV is already done and if you only need the histogram as well you can also take it separately and use some other library to plot a graph, if needed in QT you could use the script engine built in and use matplotlib in python to do so.
 There are ways to make this code better and faster, one thing that most image libraires have that I did not implement is a FFT that can make the convolution part of the process speed up drastically as well as the coding itself but this project was an experiment to me, so feel free to improve the code of you want to!